janearc/cooking/recipes/granola/pumpkin-granola.md

 pumpkin granola
 ---
 This is a spicier, more "spiced rum" version of pumpkin spice granola.
 I double this recipe.
+If you double it, you may want to actually take it out at one point (15 minutes in, perhaps), stir it, and place it back in and let it cook another 5-ish minutes to make sure it gets cooked thoroughly – the pumpkin in it *needs to cook*.

 to season ("pumpkin spice")
 ---